vishvAsa/notes/economics/assets/investing/funds.md

 ## Exchange Traded Funds (ETF’s)

 Ownership of some funds is shared, and these shares can often be traded in the stock exchange.
 The value of the ETF shares should reflect the value of the underlying securities in which it has invested, and the belief in the skill of the fund manager, in case of actively managed funds.
+(ETFs may be index funds or actively managed funds.)

 Because index-tracking funds’ investment positions are more readily available, their prices on the stock market more closely reflects the evaluation of the underlying securities - ie. they have less tracking error.